Country code – NZ

 - 58 Tax Treaties

-New Zealand is a country of Oceania member of the Commonwealth.
+New Zealand is a member of the Commonwealth.
 Located in the southwest of the Pacific Ocean and formed by two great islands: the North Island and South Island, along with many other smaller islands, standing out among them Stewart Island and the Chatham Islands.

-The Kingdom of New Zealand also includes the self-governing autonomous states of Cook Islands and Niue, and Tokelau.
+The Kingdom of New Zealand also includes the self-governing autonomous states of the Cook Islands, Niue, and Tokelau.
 It has a population of over 4.5 million inhabitants.

 The capital is Wellington, but its most populated city is Auckland, both located on the North Island.
 Its official languages are English, Māori and the sign language of New Zealand.